PFAS Filtration Market

 TRENDS & DISRUPTIONS IMPACTING CUSTOMERS' CUSTOMERS

 Changes in customer trends or disruptions impact consumers’ businesses.
 These shifts impact the revenues of end users.
-Consequently, the revenue impact on end users is expected to affect the revenues of PFAS filtration products suppliers, which, in turn, impacts the revenues of PFAS filtration products manufacturers.
+Consequently, the revenue impact on end users affects the revenues of PFAS filtration product suppliers, which, in turn, impacts the revenues of PFAS filtration product manufacturers.

 Source: Secondary Research, Interviews with Experts, MarketsandMarkets Analysis